pandas-dev/pandas/doc/source/getting_started/install.rst

 optional dependency is not installed, pandas will raise an ``ImportError`` when the method requiring that dependency is called.

-If using pip, optional pandas dependencies can be installed or managed in a file (e.g. requirements.txt or pyproject.toml) as optional extras (e.g. ``pandas[performance, aws]``).
+With pip, optional pandas dependencies can be installed or managed in a file (e.g. requirements.txt or pyproject.toml) as optional extras (e.g. ``pandas[performance, aws]``).
 All optional dependencies can be installed with ``pandas[all]``, and specific sets of dependencies are listed in the sections below.